slack-samples/bolt-js-slack-connect/README.md

 [![Add App to Channel](https://user-images.githubusercontent.com/10428517/155204764-789193f2-8cce-46aa-8268-508cf38195b9.png)](https://user-images.githubusercontent.com/10428517/155204315-2fa1b888-d479-494d-ae80-ebe59da02868.mov)

 ## Step 4.
-Send a Slack Connect Invite using the App
+Send a Slack Connect Invite

 Watch the video below **(sound on)** to understand how to send an invite to a user outside of your current organization.